 Meet Melanie Slezak

-What do you enjoy most about being a kindergarten teacher?
+What do you enjoy most about being interim Lower School Director?

 Through a professional growth grant, you spent a summer developing curriculum for the Leadership Toolkit© for the Lower School.
 What was the result?